Ian Baker; Sex addiction & Sex Therapist,Relationship Therapist & Counsellor

 The Society for the Advancement of Sexual Health (SASH).

-I am working towards accreditations, regularly attend supervision and continuous professional development.
+I am working towards BACP & COSRT accreditation, regularly attend supervision twice a month and have continuous professional development throughout the year (30 hours plus)

 I believe in the individual and the responses I share central to what works in therapy.
 This develops a relational depth, creating a safe environment for therapy which allows people to explore what is bothering them, raising awareness and reflections on life.
 With support this invites a freedom to explore many difficulties.
 My honesty and congruence supports and invites an exploration as I remain alongside your journey of discovery.